-Dates for adding courses and for dropping courses without receiving a grade of "W" occur very early in each term during the first week.
-The date for dropping courses and receiving a grade of "W" occurs about half-way through the term.
+Dates for adding courses and for dropping courses without receiving a grade of "W" occur early within the semester.
+The date for dropping courses and receiving a grade of "W" occurs about half-way through the semester.
 "W" grades do not impact your GPA but may impact your financial aid.
 More information about the impact of W grades on financial aid can be found at Satisfactory Academic Progress.